mrdougal/heroku-study-notes/enterprise/connect.md

 - No need to call Salesforce API
 - Can reference data from Salesforce

+On creation defaults to "current major release version of Salesforce API", can specify other versions on creation.

+## Considerations

+- Recommend decent connection limits and I/O performance. `standard-4` `premium-4` or `private-4` or `shield-4`
+- Network latency can become an issue.
+Best to co-locate Connect and PG in same region as close to Salesforce Org
+- After authenticating to an org, you can't change it late
+- API version selected during setup can't be changed later

+## Performance

+Factors that effect performance

+- mapping many columns on an object
+- high volume of changes
+- number of rows being synced
+- using ORM that touches or saves non-existant changes
+- db load, indexes

 ## Polling Salesforce to PG

 ## Syncing from Salesforce into PG